 Internship

-LOOKING NOW FOR 2024 INTERNS!!!!
+LOOKING NOW FOR 2025 TRAINEES!!!!

 Every year Youth Alive Trust offers 1 or 2 scholarships to trainees who wish to join their team of youth workers and advance their qualifications and experience at the same time.
 This often involves a youth work course combined with working at Youth Alive Trust to gain the practical hours needed to gain the qualification.
-Options include; Praxis, Laidlaw, or another provider.
+Options include; Laidlaw, Vineyard College, or another provider.
 You will join an experienced team of youth workers who have a passion for young people, a love for God and a heart to serve!

-University of Canterbury Placement Opportunities
+Placement Opportunities

 Funders